Explore chapters

 Disclaimer: The below is not financial or tax advice.
 Please speak with a professional.
 We may be able to help at Compound, where we provide everything you need to manage your finances (advice, tracking, investments, taxes, and more).

-Remember that startups are a long game and that all great businesses take decades to compound.
+Remember that startups are a long game and that most great businesses take decades to flourish.
 While you may feel nervous, avoid making rash decisions.

 Gather all of the information you need before making any actual moves.
-Be sure you understand everything about your equity and the underlying stock (the health of the business).
+Be sure you understand everything about your equity and the health of the underlying business.
 The gathering process likely involves speaking with others.
 Talk to your manager.
 Ask them what they think, and they may be able to provide important insight.
 You can also expect proactive guidance from your leadership team.

 This includes getting a complete overview of your equity grants such that you can answer the following questions:

-- What is your strike price?
-Your strike price is the 409A valuation/share at the time you joined the company.
+2. What is your strike price?
+Your strike price is typically the 409A valuation/share at the time you were granted your stock options.

-- What is your vesting schedule?
-(Typically something like 4 years with a 1 year cliff but this varies by stage of company)
+3. What is your vesting schedule?
+(Typically something like 4 years with a 1 year cliff but this varies by stage of company.)

-- What is the latest 409A valuation/share?
-(This is lower than the preferred price generally)
+4. What is the latest 409A valuation/share?
+(This is generally lower than the preferred price.)

-- What is the latest preferred price/share?
-(This is the investor sticker price for your equity)
+5. What is the latest preferred price/share?
+(This is the investor sticker price for your equity.)

 It also includes getting an understanding of the state of the business: